Felipe-Krainer/FinalProject/README.md

 ### Delete
 Users can delete a movie by clicking the Delete button.
-The movie is removed from the list, and a success message is displayed.
+The movie is removed from the list.

 ### Project Structure
 project/